 In addition to remembrances offered for Steve, Kayla, Melissa and Greg, many others in Newton and beyond have lost family and friends at other times and in other tragedies.
 The “Circle of Remembrance” was a time to remember them as well, in the company of those who care.
 Special remembrances for all victims of gun violence including the 17 young students and teachers who perished recently in Parkland FL, and for the 16 young hockey players and support staff who perished in the recent tragic bus crash in Humboldt, Saskatchewan.

 We invite you to download and print your own personal copy of the We Remember booklet.

 SGF has disbursed more than $988,000 in summer camp scholarships through May 2018.
 We will most certainly top $1 million within the next couple of weeks!

 All we can say is WOW!
 None of this would be possible at all without the love, trust and generosity of SGF’s many donors.
 Thank you so much!

-Our trusted domestic violence, child protection, and homeless outreach partners are reaching out on a daily basis now for children in their care for summer camp scholarships for the 2018 season.
-Thus far (as of June 22, 2018), SGF has approved $84,632.00 in scholarship funding, to enable 48 children to attend 263 weeks of camp (97 weeks of which will be to overnight camp), at 21 different camps.
-Updates will continue to be made as additional scholarships are awarded.
+Our trusted domestic violence, child protection, and homeless outreach partners have reached out rather extensively on behalf of children in their care for summer camp scholarships for the 2018 season.
+For the 2018 camp season, SGF has approved $119,563.07 in scholarship funding (our highest number ever – by far), to enable 63 children to attend 336.5 weeks of camp (115.5 weeks of which will be to overnight camp), at 25 different camps.

 To recap the summer of 2017, we awarded a total of $95,416 in camp scholarships, enabling 65 children to attend 333.5 weeks of camp at 14 different camps, 79 weeks of which are for overnight camp.
 THANK YOU to everyone who helped make this possible!